Luiseont/lineraodds/README.md

 - **Data Blobs**: Stores static or semi-static event data to reduce state size.
 - **Cross-chain Messages**: Handles bet placement and reward distribution.

+## Note to Jurors
+**Testing:**
+-   If you encounter synchronization issues, a simple page refresh usually resolves them by re-fetching the latest state from the chain.
+- Docker template create two data blobs with events with diferents statuses (pending, live, finished, etc.) for testing purposes -can you see it in the console- and you can see the data in events.json and events-updated.json. for simulated use, first you use mutation `updateBlobHash` with the first hash (events blob label), perform actions and them use the second hash (events next blob label) with the same mutation.

+Furthermore, they can modify the data, add new events, and publish the blob, then use the same mutation to perform the data update.

+- Due to ongoing errors in data updates (it appears no notifications are received when a stream is processed) and the need to generate a new block to process the inbox, you may need to perform an action (generally, mint USDL) for the new data to be processed.

+This does not occur if you use the wallets generated in the template via GraphQL.

 ## Frontend Overview

 The frontend is built with **Vue 3** and **TypeScript**, using **Pinia** for state management and **TailwindCSS** for styling.
 It interacts directly with the Linera blockchain via the GraphQL API.